 The shortcomings of CNN can be addressed using GANs \cite{srgan_cvpr2017} with task-specific modifications.
 This route of research mainly diverges into three primary avenues.
-First, removing normalization and introducing dense blocks in generator \cite{wang2018esrgan}, indeed improve the SR image quality although with a greater computational cost.
-Second, replacing dense networks with residual backbone \cite{rakotonirina2020esrgan+} utilizing skip connections.
-Even though, such networks are considerably easier to train, their full potential may not be realized without carefully curating the skip connections and feature mixing that best aids the super-resolution task.
-Third, additional preprocessing such as blurring and specialized noise injection \cite{wang2021realesrgan, gu2019bsrgan} produces augmentations that are close to real-life scenarios and can lead to more enhanced SR output.
-Unfortunately, this also purposefully distorts the input distribution that may in turn sacrifice the clarity and details.
+First, removing normalization and introducing dense blocks in the generator \cite{wang2018esrgan} indeed improves the SR image quality, although with a greater computational cost.
+Second, replacing dense networks with a residual backbone \cite{rakotonirina2020esrgan+} utilizing skip connections.
+Even though such networks are considerably easier to train, their full potential may not be realized without carefully curating the skip connections and feature mixing that best aid the super-resolution task.
+Third, additional preprocessing, such as blurring and specialized noise injection \cite{wang2021realesrgan, gu2019bsrgan}, produces augmentations that are close to real-life scenarios and can lead to more enhanced SR output.
+Unfortunately, this also purposefully distorts the input distribution that may, in turn, sacrifice the clarity and details.
 On the other hand, considering perceptual similarity is introduced in \cite{li2022bybygan} that directly depends upon the generalization of an external pre-trained network for optimizing the generator.
 In summary, such methods typically suffer from loss of minute details \cite{gu2019bsrgan} or distorted boundaries \cite{li2022bybygan}.
 Moreover, all of these methods perform the required up-scaling at once at the end of the network.
-Thus, any possible distortion during the drastic up-scaling cannot be mitigated by the network.
+Thus, the network cannot mitigate any possible distortion during the drastic up-scaling.
 Furthermore, the ever-improving GAN variants remain mostly unexplored in the context of super-resolution.